rachayita/OpsNotes/rust/rust.md

     - in practice, the machine code often stores the value directly where it belongs
 - functions that take references are generic, lifetimes are generic parameters
 - rust ensures safety by using lifetimes instead of garbage collection, makes rust fast
--  struct lifetime annotation: an instance of struct can’t outlive the reference it holds in its part field
+-  struct lifetime annotation:
+  - an instance of struct cannot outlive the reference it holds in its part field
-- Lifetimes on function or method parameters are called input lifetimes
+- lifetimes on function or method parameters are called input lifetimes
 - lifetimes on return values are called output lifetimes
 - these rules apply to fn definitions as well as impl blocks
   - first rule, each parameter that is a reference gets its own lifetime parameter